ESPRESSO on VLT: An Instrument for Exoplanet Research: Exoplanet science with ESPRESSO

 The discovery of a new and large population of Earth-mass exoplanets orbiting solar-type stars will expand our knowledge of planet formation, and will also deliver new candidates for follow-up observations using other techniques such as transit, astrometry, and Rossiter-McLaughlin (RM) effect.
 The detection with HARPS of the RM effect in occasion of the 2012 transit of Venus over the disk of the SUN provided a sort of preview of the kind of the physical information which we can hope to obtain by observing transits of exoplanets with a large telescope~\citep{mol13RM}.
-ESPRESSO could also perform follow-up observations of ongoing and forthcoming transit surveys such as NGTS, MEarth from the ground or Kepler-K2, TESS and Plato from the space.
-ESPRESSO will be possibly one of the rare instruments able to confirm long-period Earth-size transiting planets discovered by space missions like Plato, which hopefully will provide Earth-size candidates transiting bright targets in their habitable zones.
-The high resolution and stability of ESPRESSO will allow atmospheric characterization of exoplanets of different mass and size using the transmission and possibly reflection techniques~\citep{cha02,sne14,mar15,lov17}.
+ESPRESSO can also perform follow-up observations of ongoing and forthcoming transit surveys such as NGTS, MEarth from the ground or Kepler-K2, TESS and, in future PLATO\footnote{PLAnetary Transits and Oscillations of stars (PLATO)}~\citep{rau14,rau18}, from space.

+ESPRESSO will be possibly one of the rare instruments able to confirm long-period Earth-size transiting planets discovered by space missions like PLATO, which hopefully will provide Earth-size candidates transiting bright targets in their habitable zones.

+The high resolution and stability of ESPRESSO allows for atmospheric characterization of exoplanets of different mass and size using the transmission and possibly reflection spectroscopy~\citep{cha02,sne14,mar15,lov17,san20,cas21,cas22}.
+ESPRESSO GTO data have allowed to characterize in detail the atmosphere of the ultra-hot jupiter WASP-76 b~\citep{ehr20,sei21}, which has become a benchmark target in exoplanet atmospheres, getting deeper into the structure of the iron storm.
+In addition, ESPRESSO observations done using 1-UT and 4-UT modes have shown the extreme capabilities of ESPRESSO~\citep{bor21,sei23}, combining high-resolution, stability and the collecting area of the four 8.2m unit telescopes of the VLT to discover the presence of the species Ba+ in WASP-121 b and Li in both WASP-121 b and WASP-76 b \citep{bor21,aze22,tab21}.